txcceuu/Fortnite-Resolution-Changer/README.md

 5. Run the `.exe` from `x64/Release` or `x64/Debug`

 ---

+## ⚠️ Disclaimer

+Because this app modifies configuration files:

+- **Browsers may block the download** of the app due to lack of a trusted publisher or code signing.
+- **Windows SmartScreen may flag the app** as "unknown" on first run since it's not from a verified developer.
+- **Antivirus software may show a false positive** because the app accesses local files and isn't widely distributed.

+These warnings are normal for indie apps and do not indicate any malicious behavior.
+If you downloaded the `.exe` from the official [GitHub Releases](https://github.com/txcceuu/Fortnite-Resolution-Changer/releases), it is safe to use.

+---

 ## 🛣️ Roadmap

 This section outlines planned features and improvements for the Fortnite Resolution Changer project. ✅ = Completed, ⏳ = In progress, ❌ = Not started.